Sign Up For Newsletter

 No. However, you need to ensure that the make, model, type and size of face piece that you wear is the same as the mask worn during the face fit test.

 No - the test is not a fitness test or a health check.
 The test is to determine how well the mask fits your face, NOT if you are fit enough to wear the mask.
-You do not have to be super fit to take the test but they will be expected to walk (not run) on a treadmill or step up and step down slowly for about 10 minutes.
+You do not have to be super fit to take the test but when taking the quantitative fit test you will be expected to walk (not run) on a treadmill or step up and step down slowly for about 10 minutes.

 A fit check for a face mask involves checking the seal by creating a negative pressure inside the mask and causing the mask to 'suck' onto the face.
 This is a very quick test and does not take account of the movements a wearer makes during the course of their work or the effects of pressure inside the mask once working.
 The only accurate method of testing for a seal is to carry out a face fit test.